What is a more authentically Mexican drink than a margarita? Well, as it turns out, a lot of things!

 Champurrado is very similar but adds chocolate.
 There is some discrepancy about what is considered chocolate atole and what is considered champurrado, depending on the type of flour used, but what is certain is that both will warm you up on a cold winter’s night!

-What other drinks have you had in Mexico?
+What other traditional drinks in Mexico do you know?
 Leave me a comment and let me know what else to add!